“The journey of a thousand miles begins with one step.” — Lao Tzu

-Research has supported the value of breaking goals into a series of manageable tasks in order to increase the likelihood of achievement.
-In Chip and Dan Heath give multiple examples of how splitting a large goal into consistent, smaller mini-tasks increases productivity, from cleaning a house to achieving broad social change.
+Research supports the value of breaking goals into a series of manageable tasks in order to increase the likelihood of success.
+In their book, Switch, Chip and Dan Heath give multiple examples of how splitting a large goal into consistent, smaller mini-tasks increases productivity, from cleaning a house to achieving broad social change.
 The same applies to your personal journey toward recovery, or just greater wellness or fulfillment.
 Smaller, mini-steps might look like:

-— Learn more about counseling and treatment by reading more OneStep resources
+- Learning more about counseling and treatment by reading more OneStep resources

-— Tell a trusted friend or family member that you’re considering seeking help
+- Telling a trusted friend or family member that you’re considering seeking help

 - Asking your doctor during your next medical checkup

-— Research nearby support groups you could attend
+- Researching nearby support groups you could attend

 When you complete an item, check it off the list, and celebrate the progress.
-You’ll find that repeating this process can both help build momentum around a single goal and help you develop new skills.
+You’ll find that repeating this process can help you build momentum towards a single goal and help you develop new skills.

 Overcome the Fear of Failure

-As you’re preparing to move forward, don’t let the fear of failure delay or discourage you.
-Sometimes the fear of doing the “wrong” thing can keep us from moving forward at all.
-Or, we might be struggling to believe in ourselves, that we could actually experience the change which we hope for.
+As you prepare to move forward, don’t let the fear of failure bring delay or discouragement.
+Sometimes the fear of doing the “wrong” thing can keep us from moving forward.
+Self-doubt causes us to fear that we could never experience positive change.
 The process of recovery involves learning how to try new things, and overcoming the fear of failure that keeps us paralyzed.
-Life, and recovery, is about progress, not perfection.
-While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy, either.
-Your initial step may not feel perfect, but they are better than not moving at all.
+Life and recovery is about progress, not perfection.
+While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy either.
+Our initial steps may not feel perfect, but they are better than not moving at all.
 Stories are a powerful tool to stir hope and courage to take a step.
 Learning from those who’ve travelled similar roads can provide a map, or at least a starting point, for your own journey.
 No matter what happens, if we keep stepping forward toward hope and health, we are winning.